matt-cross23/matt-cross23/README.md

 ### In August 2021, I decided to make a career change and enrolled in Penn's LPS Full Stack Bootcamp. 👨‍💻

-### Since then, I've learned significally about Front and Backend development, plus MYSQL and NOSQL database management/query.
+### Since then, I've learned significally about Frontend and Backend development, plus MYSQL and NOSQL database management/query.

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...